Business Insight

 Serious interference with privacy

-Penalty currently applies to a "serious or repeated" interference.
-Under the bill, whether an interference is repeated or continuous will be one factor to take into account in determining whether an interference is "serious".
+Penalty previously applied to a "serious or repeated" interference.
+Whether an interference is repeated or continuous will now be one factor to take into account in determining whether an interference is "serious".

 Civil penalty: Greater of: